RaphHaddad/blog/content/post/demystifying-software-versioning.md

 ## Versioning

-<sub>Feel free to skip this section if a general explanation on versioning is
+<sub>Feel free to skip this section if a general explanation of versioning is
 not required.<sub>

 When an artifact or asset is versioned, such as: code, a document, or even a